bokeh/tutorial/README.md

 In the `tutorial` folder that's created with all material, navigate to the `notebooks` folder, and open `01_introduction.ipynb`.

-The environment for this tutorial is `global-gloabl-interactive-dataviz-bokeh`, and it is automatically selected for you.
+The environment for this tutorial is `global-global-interactive-dataviz-bokeh`, and it is automatically selected for you.

 ## Local setup